hed-standard/hed-specification/docs/source/03_HED_formats.md

 ### 3.2.2 Tag syntax

 A **HED tag** is a term in the HED vocabulary identified by a path consisting of the individual node names from some branch of the HED schema hierarchy separated by forward slashes (/).

+Valid HED tags do not have leading or trailing forward slashes ('/').
+A HED tag path many also not have consecutive forward slashes.

 An important requirement of third generation HED (versions >= 8.0.0) is that the node names in the HED schema **must be unique**.
-As a consequence, the user can specify as much of the path to the root as desired.
+As a consequence, the user may specify as much of the path to the root as desired when using the tag in annotation.

-The full path version is referred to as **long form** and the version with only the final tag element (excluding placeholder) as the **short form**.
+The full path version is referred to as **long form**, and the version with only the final tag element (excluding placeholder) is called **short form**.

 Any **intermediate form** of the tag path is also allowed as illustrated by this example: